-Retaliation is defined as:

-- any adverse action taken against a person participating in a protected activity because of the person's participation in that protected activity. - Also includes retaliation against the Reporting Party by the Responding Party.
-Could also include by the Responding Party's friends or others. - Also can include retaliation directed toward third parties because of their participation in the process or for supporting the parties.
+- Retaliation is defined as: - any adverse action taken against a person participating in a protected activity because of the person's participation in that protected activity. - Also includes retaliation against the victim by the accused or by the accused's friends or others who are sympathetic to the accused. - Also can include retaliation directed toward third parties because of their participation in a grievance process or for supporting a grievant.